 Best Glacier Hiking in Alaska!

-- Moderate hike to the glacier, suitable for anyone who can walk approximately 5 miles
+- Moderate hike to the glacier (with some steep sections), suitable for anyone who can hike approximately 5 - 6 miles

 - Amazing glacial formations such as blue pools, canyons and crevasses